katedaynee/kate-github-overview/README.md

 - make a call: [calendly](https://calendly.com/kate-seekhype/)
 - join my team? dm and share me how you contribute anytime at [linkedin](https://bit.ly/3L6g2Xx)
-- thoughts & life? welcome to my cute world at [twitter](https://twitter.com/katedaynee) or [instagram](http://bit.ly/3YcDg0T)

 ---

 “*The credit marketer is good at adding values to users and storytelling.”
-Kate being-18-forever =))*
+Kate-forever-18 =))*